Former son-in-law of Antoinette Perry.

 Had two children (with fourth wife Kaja Sundsten): Jonathon Meredith (musician) and Tala Meredith (painter).

 On the television series Batman (1966), he developed his grunting Penguin laugh out of necessity.
-Meredith had given up smoking some twenty-odd years earlier, but his character was required to smoke with a cigarette holder.
+Meredith had given up smoking some 20+ years earlier, but his character was required to smoke with a cigarette holder.
 The smoke would get caught in his throat and he would start coughing.
 Rather than constantly ruin takes in this matter, he developed the laugh to cover it up.
-"Actually, it was a pretty funny noise for a penguin to make," said Meredith.
+"Actually, it was a pretty funny noise for a penguin to make," he once said.
 "I sounded more like a duck."
-Needless to say, Meredith gave up smoking again immediately after the series ended.
+He gave up smoking again immediately after the series ended.

 Suffered from melanoma and other ailments, including Alzheimer's disease, at the time of his death.

-Was only seventeen years older than Jack Lemmon when he played his father in Grumpy Old Men (1993).
+Was only 17 years older than Jack Lemmon when he played his father in Grumpy Old Men (1993).